 The principles of GPR are similar to those of seismology.
 The main difference is that ground-penetrating radar uses electromagnetic energy, rather than acoustic energy of seismic waves, to detecting subsurface structures.

 Seismology refraction surveys record signals that bend within the ground and arrive back at the surface.
 Increasing seismic velocity in the ground, related to the ground’s elastic properties and density, bends these acoustic signals back towards the surface.
 Seismic imaging is popular for mapping horizontal structures beneath the ground, but not very effective for characterizing vertical features.

 GPR uses electromagnetic energy in the form of high-frequency radio waves, which effectively detect changes in electrical properties below the surface.
 Seismic energy, on the other hand, detects changes in subsurface mechanical properties.

 Get more information on the Government Regulations Regarding GPR.

-SoftDig® provides exceptional imaging results for the location of utilities across a variety of media – and without ever disturbing the ground.
-If you have a job that could benefit from GPR, contact us today at (800) 545-1531 or use our online estimate request form.
+At SoftDig®, we leave the ground just as we found it – no destruction, no despair.
+Our crew provides exceptional imaging results for the location of utilities across a variety of media – and without ever disturbing the ground.
+If you have a job that could benefit from concrete scanning or GPR services, contact us by sending an estimate request.